Which fleet philosophy would you subscribe to?

 Increased maintenance expenses

 The data doesn’t lie: once a vehicle hits a certain mileage, its maintenance costs increase exponentially.
 A single vehicle owner may be willing to take that risk — no car payments, but a little extra saved up for a vehicle emergency.
 But when a business fleet suddenly has a blown out engine and two broken transmissions in a two-week span, that doesn’t fare well.
-Unpredictable costs can cause issues in a company’s bottom line and cause financial hardship.
+Unpredictable costs can cause issues in a company’s bottom line and cause financial hardship, highlighting the importance of that vehicle life cycle.

 Diminishing resale value

 Mileage is everything, especially for those in the market to buy used vehicles.
 A buyer may be willing to pay $9,000 for a vehicle with 150K miles on it — but as soon as that mileage goes higher than 150K, that value could dip to just $6,000.
-When you creep up to 250-300K miles, it’s only a (short) matter of time before the vehicle needs a maintenance repair that costs more than it's worth.
+When you creep up to 250-300K miles, it’s only a (short) matter of time before the vehicle needs a maintenance repair that costs more than it's worth in its vehicle life cycle.

 Losing customer goodwill